Initial Contact Deadlines: Second Friday in October for November submission and Second

 Funding Amount & Eligible Expenditures

 The maximum award amount is $5,000.
 Applicants may request a project period of up to 18 months.
-All expenditures must be directly related to the research project and can include items such as transcription costs, data collection materials, travel costs related to data collection, specialized software or equipment needed for the research, and student worker costs.
+All expenditures must be directly related to the research project that is clearly positioned within a research trajectory to advance the field and the applicant’s research agenda/career.
+Allowable expenses may include items such as transcription costs, data collection materials, travel costs related to data collection, specialized software or equipment needed for the research, and student worker costs.
 Summer pay equivalent to teaching one course is allowable during the first three summers after the date of hire for tenure-track assistant professors.

 Details on measures/instruments can be included as appendices, as needed, but will not be counted in the narrative page limit.
 Likewise, when applicable, it is strongly encouraged to provide letters of support/approval for data collection as appendices (i.e., provide evidence that the proposed data collection procedures can be accomplished).

-- Attach the following supporting documentation to the end of the proposal packet: (a) references (should be included as appropriate, but will not be counted in the narrative page limit); (b) statement of support from the applicant’s department chair; if the department is also providing funds, this statement should include that figure; and (c) budget and budget justification for total costs (i.e. the sum of College and departmental funding, if applicable).
+3. Attach the following supporting documentation to the end of the proposal packet: (a) references (should be included as appropriate, but will not be counted in the narrative page limit); (b) statement of support from the applicant’s department chair; if the department is also providing funds, this statement should include that figure; and (c) budget and budget justification for total costs (i.e. the sum of College and departmental funding, if applicable).

-- Electronically submit the completed proposal packet to the Director of the Office
+4. Electronically submit the completed proposal packet to the Office of Grants and Contracts at RINEHARR@mailbox.sc.edu.